Rspoon3/Cinematic-Website/src/markdown/about-me.md

 When I'm not writing code, you can find me hiking, riding my motorcyle, or reading.
 Feel free to reach out so we can chat or if your around the Boston area lets try to meet up.
 The people in this community are the best and I'm thrilled to be apart of it.

 # Contact
-For any questions or to request a promo feel free to email or tweet at me.
+For any questions or comments feel free to email or tweet at me.